horstjens/internationalopenmagazine/content/blog/2015-09-07-zamspielen.md

-Title: report: the games of zam spielen
+Title: the games of "zam spielen" in Vienna
 Date: 2015-09-08 19:00
 Modified: 2015-10-29 07:28
 Tags: report, art, games, Vienna